harta55/EnTAP/docs/source/basic_usage.rst

 Once you have your protein FASTA database ready, you can begin to run the Configuration stage.
 As mentioned before, Configuration will only need to be run once prior to :ref:`Execution<exe-label>` unless you would like to configure/update more databases.

-To run configuration with a FASTA database to output directory path/to/output (default is current working directory), the command is as follows (additional databases can be specified if necessary with the -d flag):
+To run configuration with a FASTA database to output directory path/to/output (default is current working directory), the command is as follows (additional databases can be specified if necessary with the -d flag and threads with the -t flag):

 .. code-block:: bash

-    EnTAP --config -d path/to/database.fasta -d path/to/database2.fasta --out-dir path/to/output
+    EnTAP --config -d path/to/database.fasta -d path/to/database2.fasta --out-dir path/to/output -t 8

-Configuration can be run without formatting a FASTA database for DIAMOND is as follows:
+Configuration can be run without formatting a FASTA database for DIAMOND is as follows with 8 threads:

 .. code-block:: bash

-    EnTAP --config
+    EnTAP --config -t 8

 .. note:: This is the only stage that requires connection to the Internet.